 for the result to hit or not hit a monster.
 Out of character involves of

 course everything that happens outside the game.
-Acting out of character
+Generally try to limit acting out of character

 in game, e.g. speaking as the player, not the character, using 21st

 century terminology or leetspeak, or simply issuing out of character

 warnings or messages and disrupting the immersion in the game.

 Can I transfer items between characters?

 No. Any form of passing items between your own characters is

 considered the worst kind of metagaming and cheating and may result, after a warning, in being banned from the server.
 There are no